 See also Instructions 1.10 (What is Not Evidence) and 2.9 (Impeachment Evidence— Witness).

+Revised March 2025

 1.12 Direct and Circumstantial Evidence

 Evidence may be direct or circumstantial.
 Direct evidence is direct proof of a fact, such as testimony by a witness about what that witness personally saw or heard or did.
 Circumstantial evidence is proof of one or more facts from which you could find another fact.
 You should consider both kinds of evidence.
 The law makes no distinction between the weight to be given to either direct or circumstantial evidence.
 It is for you to decide how much weight to give to any evidence.